contanpe/PSCI/Theory Paper.md

 No mathematical proof was given to it.
 Here I give mathematical proof and an exact definition of what "planck" is.

-Historically, Max Planck introduced (h) in 1900 to resolve the ultraviolet catastrophe in blackbody radiation, proposing E=hν (energy quanta proportional to frequency).
-His value (h \approx 6.626 \times 10^{-34} \, \text{J·s}) was determined experimentally, lacking a deductive proof—an ad hoc “fix”.
+Historically, Max Planck introduced (h) in 1900 to resolve the ultraviolet catastrophe in blackbody radiation, proposing

+      E=hν (energy quanta proportional to frequency).

+His value h = approx 6.626 * 10^-34 J·s was determined experimentally, lacking a deductive proof — an ad hoc “fix”.
 PSCI Theory aims to provide a theoretical derivation, grounding (h) in fundamental constants (ϕ, (e)) and a time scale (τ).

 **Establishing Core Components**